The EU is trying to speed up and increase military assistance to Ukraine

 In addition, Briger pointed out the need to protect shipments of Western weapons to Ukraine.
 “It has become clear that the supply of weapons and ammunition due to the air threat is only possible with escort,” the general emphasized.
 “And this aspect must also be guaranteed, because if systems that are either already on the way to Ukraine or have already arrived there can become the target of Russian attacks, then this, of course, does not make sense.
 Therefore, precautions must be taken here as well.”

-The head of the Dutch Ministry of Defense, Kaisa Ollongren, spoke to reporters about the same thing.
+The head of the Dutch Ministry of Defense, Kaisa Ollongren, spoke to reporters regarding the same thing.
 She was asked why military aid to Ukraine is taking so long.
 “It doesn’t take a lot of time to check what we have in stock: we know exactly what we have.
 A lot of time is taken up by the limited ability to deliver weapons there, and this requires not only time, but also cooperation,” she said.
 “We are exploring all possibilities and also negotiating with other countries: sometimes you have to talk to get action.”

 #speed #increase #military #assistance #Ukraine